api-platform/docs/distribution/testing.md

 class BooksTest extends ApiTestCase
 {
-    // This trait provided by HautelookAliceBundle will take care of refreshing the database content to a known state before each test use RefreshDatabaseTrait;
+    // This trait provided by AliceBundle will take care of refreshing the database content to a known state before each test use RefreshDatabaseTrait;

     public function testGetCollection(): void